John Pine: Legacy

-Pine's achievements were recognized in 1743, when he became Engraver of His Majesty's Signet and Seals, and subsequently Bluemantle Pursuivant of Arms in Ordinary.
+Pine's achievements were recognized in 1743, when he became Engraver of His Majesty's Signet and Seals, and subsequently Bluemantle Pursuivant of Arms in Ordinary, a junior herald at the College of Arms.

 His son, Robert Edge Pine (1730–1788), became a notable portrait painter of the late eighteenth century in both England and America.
 He painted George II and the famous actor David Garrick before emigrating to America where he painted Washington and other figures of the Revolutionary Era.
-Another son, Simon, became a miniature-painter in Bath.
-Pine's daughter, Charlotte, married the painter Alexander Cozens.
+Another son, Simon, became a miniature-painter in Bath, and died in 1772.
+Pine's daughter, Charlotte, married the painter Alexander Cozens, so John Robert Cozens was his grandson.